For authorities worldwide, the fight to protect passports against fraud remains as intense as ever.

 Bank on see-through for high-security printing

 'See-through' is a design motif made up of two parts.
 One image is printed on the front, the other in precise register on the reverse of the data page/visa page.
-Under transmitted light, both images become visible, creating a complete element.
+Under transmitted light, both models become visible, creating a complete element.

 Counterfeiters, in contrast, will need to print one side of a page before flipping it over and printing on the reverse.
 This results in a blurry image – fraudsters simply cannot achieve a perfect alignment with the equipment that is available to them.

 Special security printing inks and layers

-Remember, the ultimate aim is to make it so difficult, time-consuming and expensive for a counterfeiter to replicate a passport that it simply isn't worth their while to try.
+Remember, the ultimate aim is to make it so tricky, time-consuming, and expensive for a counterfeiter to replicate a passport that it simply isn't worth their while to try.

 This illustration shows the Estonian ePassport under UV lighting.
 The document integrates invisible yellow, blue, and red inks and UV-sensitive fibers in the papers.
 These fibers are approximately 3mm long and 25 decitex thick (10,000 m of thread weighs 25g).

 At Gemalto, we, therefore, add even more layers of complexity:

 - Close alignment of the print and cross-page designs makes the removal of a single page more difficult.